Type 1 Diabetes TrialNet

-Eligible participants for the “Pathway to Prevention” study include first-degree relatives of those with T1D ages 1-45 (parents, siblings, children), and second/third-degree relatives ages 1-20 (cousins, half-siblings, nieces and nephews, grandchildren).
+Eligible participants for the “Pathway to Prevention” study include first-degree relatives of those with T1D ages 2 1/2-45 (parents, siblings, children), and second/third-degree relatives ages 2 1/2-20 (cousins, half-siblings, nieces and nephews, grandchildren).
 The age of entry in the UK is three years old.

 What does enrollment entail?

 Enrollment in the Pathway to Prevention study involves some paperwork, signed consent and a simple blood draw.
 This “screening” visit occurs at a TrialNet center or affiliated physician’s office.
 TrialNet can also send test kits for participants to take to a local lab.
 The results are returned 4 to 6 weeks after the screening.

 See a list of TrialNet centers and affiliates HERE.

 What have we learned from TrialNet studies?

 - Stage 1 is marked by the presence of two or more autoantibodies and normal glucose levels.

 - Stage 2 features two or more autoantibodies and occasional abnormal glucose levels (as demonstrated during an Oral Glucose Tolerance Test).
 People in “Stage 2” do not yet display symptoms.

 - Stage 3 features the emergence of diabetes-related symptoms and diagnosis of T1D.